naschorr/hawking/README.md

 ## Lastly...
 Also included are some built-in phrases from [this masterpiece](https://www.youtube.com/watch?v=1B488z1MmaA).
 Check out the `Phrases` section in the `\help` screen.
 You should also take a look at my dedicated [hawking-phrases repository](https://github.com/naschorr/hawking-phrases).
 It's got a bunch of phrase files that can easily be put into your phrases folder for even more customization.

-Lastly, be sure to check out the [Moonbase Alpha](https://steamcommunity.com/sharedfiles/filedetails/?id=482628855) moon tunes guide on Steam.
+Lastly, be sure to check out the [Moonbase Alpha](https://steamcommunity.com/sharedfiles/filedetails/?id=482628855) moon tunes guide on Steam, there's a bunch of great stuff in there!

 Tested on Windows 10, and Ubuntu 16.04.